Goode Ski Technologies

 GOODE Ski Technologies is a sporting goods manufacturing corporation headquartered in Ogden, Utah.
 Its main products are carbon fiber-based snow skis, ski poles, water skis, and accessories.

 History

 Dave Goode founded GOODE Ski Technologies in 1975.
-During the first fifteen years, the then Michigan-based company manufactured and marketed a full line of ski accessories.
+During the first fifteen years, the then-Michigan-based company manufactured and marketed a full line of ski accessories.

-In 1989, Goode patented a method for making carbon composite ski poles, then in 1996, the company patented a carbon fiber composite ski.
+In 1989, Goode patented a method for making carbon composite ski poles, and then in 1996, the company patented a carbon fiber composite ski.

 In 2001, the company expanded its factory and purchased the production assets of Volant skis, and currently produces a full line of carbon fiber snow skis.

-In 2004, the corporate headquarters were relocated to Ogden, Utah to be closer to world-class snow and water skiing.
+In 2004, the corporate headquarters was relocated to Ogden, Utah to be closer to world-class snow and water skiing facilities and culture.

 On January 15, 2020, the founder, Dave Goode, died in a small plane crash near Roy, Utah.
 Goode is survived by his parents, wife, four children, and two granddaughters.